-Topic & Guiding Question Student Objectives Pennsylvania STEELS Standards for Science (2022) Lesson 1 Hydrosphere & Water Distribution How much water is in the world?
+Topic & Guiding Question Student Objectives Indiana Academic Science Standards (2023) Lesson 2 Lesson 3 Lesson 4 Lesson 5 Hydrosphere & Water Distribution How much water is in the world?
 Students analyze and interpret data from world maps to determine the relative amounts of fresh, salt, and frozen water.
 Students figure out that while the Earth has a lot of water, most of Earth's water is not fresh or accessible.
-3.3.5.D.
+5-ESS2-2.
 Describe and graph the amounts of salt water and fresh water in various reservoirs to provide evidence about the distribution of water on Earth.
-Lesson 2 Mixtures & Solutions How much salt is in the ocean?
+Mixtures & Solutions How much salt is in the ocean?
 Students create a model ocean to observe how salt seems to completely vanish when dissolved in water.
 Students measure and graph quantities to provide evidence that the salt is still in the solution, even though we can't see it.
-3.2.5.D.
+5-PS1-2.
 Measure and graph quantities to provide evidence that regardless of the type of change that occurs when heating, cooling, or mixing substances, the total weight of matter is conserved.
-Lesson 3 Groundwater as a Natural Resource When you turn on the faucet, where does the water come from?
+5-PS1-1.
+Develop a model to describe that matter is made of particles too small to be seen.
+Groundwater as a Natural Resource When you turn on the faucet, where does the water come from?
 Students learn most people get fresh water from underground sources.
 Students determine the best place to settle a town by considering features of the landscape & the characteristics of the plants that thrive there.
-3.3.5.D.
-Describe and graph the amounts of salt water and fresh water in various reservoirs to provide evidence about the distribution of water on Earth.
-Lesson 4 Water Cycle Can we make it rain?
+5-ESS2-2.
+Describe and graph the amounts of saltwater and fresh water in various reservoirs to provide evidence about the distribution of water on Earth.
+Water Cycle Can we make it rain?
 Students create a model of the ocean and sky to investigate how temperature influences evaporation and condensation.
 Students figure out that higher ocean temperatures lead to more evaporation, thus leading to more rain.
-3.3.5.C.
+5-ESS2-1.
 Develop a model using an example to describe ways the geosphere, biosphere, hydrosphere, and/or atmosphere interact.
-Lesson 5 Natural Disasters & Engineering How can you save a town from a hurricane?
+Natural Disasters & Engineering How can you save a town from a hurricane?
 Students define the problem that a town needs protection from flooding.
 They design solutions using different types of flood protection.
 They realize flooding is caused by severe rainfall generated by hurricanes.
 Hurricanes are created where ocean temperatures are warm.
-3.3.5.F.
-Generate and design possible solutions to a current environmental issue, threat, or concern.
+3-5-ETS1-1.
+Define a simple design problem reflecting a need or a want that includes specified criteria for success and constraints on materials, time, or cost.
+3-5-ETS1-2.
+Generate and compare multiple possible solutions to a problem based on how well each is likely to meet the criteria and constraints of the problem.
+3-5-ETS1-3.
+Plan and carry out fair tests in which variables are controlled and failure points are considered to identify aspects of a model or prototype that can be improved.